 - The Health Benefits of Dogs (and Cats): How Caring for Pets can Help You Deal with Depression, Anxiety, and Stress

 Pet loss hotlines and bereavement resources

-In the U.S.: Call the ASPCA Pet Loss Hotline at (877) GRIEF-10 or visit Pet Loss and Bereavement Resource Directory for more hotlines and bereavement resources.
+In the U.S.: Call the ASPCA Pet Loss Hotline at (877) GRIEF-10.
+Or visit the ASPCA’s End of Life Care for more resources.

 In the UK: Call the Pet Bereavement Support Service at 0800 096 6606.

 In Canada: Visit Pacific Animal Therapy Society’s Grief Resources

 In other countries: Visit Chance's Spot to find support near you.